The Balloon Buster

 To say that Frank Luke was a loner who didn't need anybody on the night he became America's Ace of Aces would be to ignore one of military history's legendary friendships.
 The day following their spectacular night show, the two men went souvenir hunting together in the trenches and villages near the front lines.
 For the 27th, as well as most of the other squadrons, the successful conclusion of the St. Mihiel offensive warranted a day off.

-Frank had always wanted to capture an enemy airplane with machineguns intact to send home as mementoes of his service in France.
-As the two scoured the battle torn countryside, they located a bombed-out-house containing the bodies of a dozen Germans and two machineguns.
+Frank had always wanted to capture an enemy airplane with machineguns intact to send home as mementos of his service in France.
+As the two scoured the battle-torn countryside, they located a bombed-out-house containing the bodies of a dozen Germans and two machineguns.
 Like kids, Luke and Wehner loaded the guns in their car to return to Rembercourt.
 There they cleaned and polished their trophies and shipped them to Paris to be held for them.

 Shortly after 5 o'clock on the evening of Wednesday the 18th, the American infantrymen in the trenches heard the sound of two airplane engines.
 Looking skyward, they noticed two lone Spads crossing the lines and heading into enemy territory.
 The tempo seemed to pick up on the ground, and all eyes strained towards the east in anticipation of what they all knew was coming.
 High above Luke and Wehner could not hear the excited shouts of encouragement or see the waves of the weary soldiers.
 Instead, their attention was focused on Three Fingers Lake, the largest body of water in the area and a position the Germans had fiercely held since the earliest days of the war.
 With the doughboys driving them ever backward, the Boche had hoisted two important balloons, carefully placed near the lake where they could easily observe the American troop movements and report back to the military planners on the ground.